 An experienced criminal advocate can:

-• Ensure smooth compliance and avoid future NBWs
+Ensure smooth compliance and avoid future Non bailable warrant

-A skilled advocate not only cancels the NBW but also protects your record and reputation.
+A skilled advocate not only cancels the Non bailable warrant but also protects your record and reputation.

 ⸻

-If you or someone you know has an NBW issued, act fast.
+If you or someone you know has a Non bailable warrant issued, act fast.
 Timely legal help can turn a stressful situation into a manageable one—sometimes within a single hearing.

 Consult an experienced advocate to determine the most suitable mode of service based on the facts of your case and court practice.